-Heading into the IPL-7 auction yesterday having done their homework, franchises were spot-on in their choice of players on Day One in Bangalore
+Heading into the Indian Premier League 7 auction yesterday having done their homework, most franchises were spot-on in their choice of players on Day One in Bangalore

 Bangalore: Five players — Yuvraj Singh, Dinesh Karthik, Kevin Pietersen, Glen Maxwell and Mitchell Johnson — bagged million-dollar contracts even as the eight franchise teams pointedly ignored Sri Lankan and English cricketers on the opening day of the Indian Premier League (IPL) players’ auction here yesterday.

 Mumbai Indians bagged all-rounder Corey Anderson for Rs 4.5 crore.
 The Kiwi recently set a ODI world record by hitting a 36-ball century

 Among the leading stars who remained unsold on the opening day were Sri Lanka’s Mahela Jayawardene, and South Africans Vernon Philander and Wayne Parnell.
 The auction will resume today when the uncapped and unsold players will be available for bids.

 Royal Challengers Bangalore picked up Yuvraj at Rs 14 crore, while Delhi Daredevils made a successful bid for Karthik at Rs 12.5 crore.

 Royal Challengers appeared a bit miffed that they paid out an additional Rs.4 crore to Yuvraj after they bid Rs.10 crore only to see the auctioneer Richard Madley re-opened the bid to allow Kolkata Knight Riders into the ring.
 The bid eventually ended at Rs.14 crore in favour of RCB after KKR pulled out at Rs 13.5 crore.